Program Director: Robert Cottrell, PA(ASCP) 203-582-8676

 - UMass Memorial Medical Center, Worcester, Massachusetts

-- Garnet Health Medical Center, Middletown, New York
+- University of Rochester Medical Center, Rochester, New York

 The program consists of both on-ground didactic classroom training at Quinnipiac University and clinical training with affiliated clinical partners.
 This program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Quinnipiac University is a charter member of the American Association of Pathologists’ Assistants (AAPA), supporting member of the Association of Pathologists’ Assistant Training Programs (APATP).